CommonGateway/CoreBundle/docs/classes/Service/ComposerService.md

 Search for a given term.

-See https://getcomposer.org/doc/03-cli.md#show-info for a full list of al options and there function
+See https://getcomposer.org/doc/03-cli.md#show-info for a full list of al options and there function.

 **Parameters**